dralley/pulp_rpm/docs/workflows/copy.rst

    Retain package policy is set by `retain_package_versions` option.
    When set, it identifies the maximum number of versions of each package to keep; as new versions of packages are added by upload, sync, or copy, older versions of the same packages are automatically removed.
-A value of 0 means "unlimited" and will keep all versions of each package.
+A value of 'null' means "unlimited" and will keep all versions of each package.

 Create a new repository version in "dest_repo" containing the two "content" units specified by href, which are present in the "source_repo_version".